thechosenone07/cinifoliosubot/README.md

 - `API_HASH` : Your Telegram APP HASH, get this from https://my.telegram.org
 - `API_KEY` : Your Telegram APP API KEY, get this from https://my.telegram.org
 - `BOT_TOKEN` : Your bot token, generate it from https://t.me/BotFather
-- `CUTTLY_API` : Create an account on https://cutt.ly/register and generate an API KEY.

 - `WORKERS` : Number of threads to use, this depends on usage.
 4 is the recommended (and default) amount, but your experience may vary.

 ## Credits